 If you feel like the heatwave has suddenly turned your skin into an oil slick, it’s probably not in your imagination.
 The combination of higher temps, humid weather, and drying AC can send your oil glands into overdrive.
 That, combined, with the bacteria that comes with having a perpetually sweaty face, can make you a prime target for summer breakouts.
 Luckily, there are things you can do to help your skin acclimate and keep your face blemish-free.

 If you wear makeup and notice your skin getting super shiny by midday, your first instinct might be to buff on some mattifying powder.
 But the extra layers of powder might actually be doing your skin more harm than good.
 All that extra makeup can encourage your skin to produce more oil.
 To balance oily summer skin, I recommend actually cutting back on makeup—hot weather melts most of it anyway!
 Try applying just concealer instead of a full face of foundation.
 Then, if you notice yourself getting slick, wipe your face off with a travel-friendly cleansing wipe to take care of shine.

 Switch Up Your Cleanser

-One of the easiest ways to balance oily summer skin without totally overhauling your regimen is to simply swap your cleanser for something a little stronger.
+One of the easiest ways to balance oily skin in summer without totally overhauling your regimen is to simply swap your cleanser for something a little stronger.
 If you normally use a cream cleanser, consider switching to a gel cleanser that contains salicylic acid.
 This will help rinse away oil build-up and acne-causing bacteria without throwing your skin out of whack.
 Just make sure you choose a version that’s sulfate-free; foaming sulfates can do damage to your acid mantle, further disrupting your skin’s precious balance.

 Don’t Forget the Basics